ghassansalloum/PiVideoPlayer/Video Player - Howto.md

 # Video-playing service (ABANDONED idea)

 (__I did not end up using this method, but I'm keeping it here in case it helps in the future.
 It was a cool idea and led me to the environment variables investigation.__)

+(__The upside of this method would be that if I am messing with Node-Red, this method would not interrupt a video that is playing__)

 This is a more indirect way to play the video.
 I created it in the process of debuggging and understanding how interacting with the framebuffer truly works.